eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 Non-Standard Finite-Difference Time-Domain (NSFDTD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In (Cole 1997, 2002), Cole introduced an implementation
+In :cite:t:`Coleieee1997,Coleieee2002`, Cole introduced an implementation
 of the source-free Maxwell’s wave equations for narrow-band applications
 based on non-standard finite-differences (NSFD).
-In (Karkkainen et al. 2006),
+In :cite:t:`Karkicap06`,
 Karkkainen *et al.* adapted it for wideband applications.
 At
 the Courant limit for the time step and for a given set of parameters,
-the stencil proposed in (Karkkainen et al. 2006) has no numerical dispersion
+the stencil proposed in :cite:t:`Karkicap06` has no numerical dispersion
 along the principal axes, provided that the cell size is the same
 along each dimension (i.e. cubic cells in 3D).
 The “Cole-Karkkainnen”
 (or CK) solver uses the non-standard finite difference formulation
 (based on extended stencils) of the Maxwell-Ampere equation and can be
-implemented as follows (Vay et al. 2011):
+implemented as follows :cite:p:`Vayjcp2011`:

 .. math:: D_{t}\mathbf{B} = -\nabla^{*}\times\mathbf{E}\label{Eq:Faraday}